pytorch/torchtune/docs/source/examples/finetune_llm.rst

 Dataset
 -------

-In this example, we use :class:`~torchtune.datasets.AlpacaDataset` from Stanford.
+In this example, we use :class:`~torchtune.datasets.alpaca_dataset` from Stanford.
 The following parameters are related to the data:

 .. code-block:: python

     # Point the dataset to the Alpaca Dataset implementation in TorchTune
     # This is set in the config
-    dataset: AlpacaDataset
+    dataset: alpaca_dataset

     # Don't mask the prompt during training
     # This is the default value